 Many small businesses are still perfecting their Facebook Page’s layout after Facebook’s Timeline changes, but there’s some definite proof that your Page can look great once you master the visual potential.

-That can make finding an engaging image a bit of a challenge, so we recently took a look at small businesses (all of them are Constant Contact customers, too!) that have mastered the art of the cover photo.
+We recently took a look at small businesses (all of them are Constant Contact customers, too!) that have mastered the art of the cover photo.

 Here’s what we learned from them:

 What: Add Helium, a scuba supply store, took an already amazing photograph and added a compelling slogan to it.

 Just by glancing at the photo, you know what the store sells and how customers use the equipment.

 What: In A Pickle has a lot of unique creations.
 That’s part of the restaurant’s selling point, so the cover photo often shows off some of the latest dishes.